algorithms-21-devs/Interview_problems/README.md

 ------------ | -------------
-Rule | You must save your solution as Q#ConditionMode_yourchoiceofwords Q# | is the Interview Question you are answering (i.e Q1 for question 1) ConditionLetter | The difficulty of contraints of your algorithm. (i.e Easy, Medium).
+Rule | You must save your solution as Q#ConditionMode_yourchoiceofwords Q# | is the Interview Question you are answering (i.e Q1 for question 1) ConditionMode | The difficulty of the contraints of your algorithm operates in. (i.e Easy, Medium).
 Find this in the text file containing the interview question.
 Example |Q3EASY_bruteforce.py indicates the solution is solving Question 3, conditions are EASY, through a bruteforce method and is a python file.

 <br>